 HSBC Securities clients may elect to have their idle cash balances swept into money market funds including funds that are managed by AMUS and affiliates, and for which they receive advisory fees.
 HSI clients may pay these fees, as well as their Program fee as permissible by law.
 Similar to the process described above, program fees for retirement accounts are reduced by the amount of advisory fees for the money market funds advised by AMUS.

-Please note that certain types of products (including different share classes of mutual funds) pay greater compensation than others to HSBC Securities (USA) Inc. or HSBC Insurance Agency (USA) Inc. Feel free to ask your Financial Professional about our compensation for any particular service or product that you purchase.
+Please note that certain types of products (including different share classes of mutual funds) pay greater compensation than others to HSBC Securities (USA) Inc. or HSBC Insurance Agency (USA) Inc. Feel free to ask your representative about our compensation for any particular service or product that you purchase.

 It is permissible for HSBC Securities (USA) Inc. and HSBC Insurance Agency (USA) Inc. to receive compensation from other sources, including reimbursements from third parties (including mutual fund and annuity product providers) for the cost of education programs and seminars for employees and clients or internal HSBC employee recognition programs or events.
 Third party support for education programs, marketing/advertising initiatives and seminars is approved and accepted on occasion, however it is HSBC's current practice not to accept third party financial support for internal HSBC employee recognition programs.
 The amount of these payments are not directly related to the level of assets you, or any other of our clients, invest in or with the product sponsor.
 Based on historic trends, HSBC Securities does not expect to receive gifts (and other non-cash compensation) in excess of the de minimis thresholds under the DOL regulations with respect to a Retirement Account.

 The receipts of these payments are not connected, in whole or in part, with or to any specific or particular client transaction.